Court Trial Process

 Under Kansas Law you can be brought to trial only after a complaint or citation had been filed.
 The complaint or citation is a document that alleges what you are supposed to have done, and that your actions were unlawful.
 You have a right to inspect this complaint before trial, and have read to you at trial.
-You DO NOT have the right to have your case tried before a jury in the Municipal Court.
+You do not have the right to have your case tried before a jury in the Municipal Court.
 You are entitled to hear all testimony introduced against you.
 You have the right to testify on your own behalf.
 You also have a constitutional right not to testify.
 If you choose not to testify, your refusal cannot and will not be used against you in determining guilt or innocence.
 However, if you do choose to testify, the prosecutor will have the right to cross-examine you.
 You may call witnesses to testify on your own behalf.
 You also have the right to have the Court issue subpoenas for witnesses to ensure their appearance at trial.
-However, you must furnish the names, addresses, and telephone numbers, of these witnesses to the Court at least ten working days before your trail date so that the witnesses may be located and the subpoenas served.
-The court will only serve subpoenas within the City of Ottawa; any service outside the city will be your responsibility.
+However, you must furnish the names, addresses, and telephone numbers, of these witnesses to the Court at least ten working days before your trial date so that the witnesses may be located and the subpoenas served.
+The court will only serve subpoenas within the City of Baldwin; any service outside the city will be your responsibility.

 Presenting the Case

 As in all trials, the city will present its case first by calling witnesses to testify against you.
 After the prosecution witnesses have finished his/her testimony, you will have the right to cross-examine him/her.
 Your examination must be in the form of questions and you must not argue with the witness.
 Do not attempt to tell your side of the story at this time.
 You will have the opportunity to do so later in the trial.
 After the prosecution has presented its case, you may present your case.
 You have the right to call any witness who knows anything about the incident, and to introduce exhibits such as photographs and diagrams.